| Unfortunately, there

 clocks, watches, etc, is prohibited.
 All timers must be internal to the flight

+simulator.
 13. The honesty and integrity of participants is relied upon, entirely, in

 entering this event and for submitting PIREPS that are accurate.
 Where a PIREP appears